Germany faces grim COVID milestone with leadership in flux | Health

 - Germany

-Germany is set to mark 100,000 deaths from COVID-19 this week, passing a somber milestone that several of its neighbours crossed months ago but which Western Europe's most populous nation had hoped to avoid.
+Germany is poised to pass the mark of 100,000 deaths from COVID-19 this week, a somber milestone that several of its neighbors crossed months ago but which Western Europe's most populous nation had hoped to avoid.

-Teutonic discipline, a robust health care system and the rollout of multiple vaccines — one of them homegrown — were meant to stave off a winter surge of the kind that hit Germany last year.
+Discipline, a robust health care system, and the rollout of multiple vaccines — one of them homegrown — were meant to stave off a winter surge of the kind that hit Germany last year.

-Yet complacency and a national election, followed by a drawn-out government transition, saw senior politicians dangle the prospect of further lifting restrictions even as Germany's infection rate rose steadily this fall. ''Nobody had the guts to take the lead and announce unpopular measures,” said Uwe Janssens, who heads the intensive care department at the St. Antonius hospital in Eschweiler, west of Cologne.
+In practice, Germans faced a confusing array of pandemic rules, lax enforcement, and a national election — followed by a drawn-out government transition during which senior politicians dangled the prospect of further lifting restrictions even as the infection rate rose. ''Nobody had the guts to take the lead and announce unpopular measures," said Uwe Janssens, who heads the intensive care department at the St. Antonius hospital in Eschweiler, west of Cologne.

 "This lack of leadership is the reason we are here now," he said.

-Doctors like Janssens are bracing for an influx of coronavirus patients as confirmed cases hit fresh daily highs that experts say is also being fueled by vaccine skeptics.
+Doctors like Janssens are bracing for an influx of coronavirus patients as confirmed cases hit fresh daily highs that experts say are also being fuelled by vaccine skeptics.

-Resistance to getting the shot — including the one developed by German company Biontech together with its US partner Pfizer — remains strong among a sizeable minority of the country.
-Vaccination rates have stalled at 68 per cent of the population, far short of the 75 per cent or higher that the government had aimed for.
+Resistance to getting the shot — including the one developed by German company BioNTech together with US partner Pfizer — remains strong among a sizeable minority of the country.
+Vaccination rates have stalled at 68 percent of the population, far short of 75 percent or higher than the government had aimed for.

 Some German politicians are suggesting it's time to consider a vaccine mandate, either for specific professions or for the population as a whole.
 Austria took that step last week, announcing COVID-19 shots will become compulsory for all starting in February after seeing a similar reluctance to get vaccinated fuel fresh outbreaks and hospitalizations.

-Getting those majorities may be hardest in those states where case numbers are highest.
-A recent study found infection rates are higher in areas where support is biggest for the far-right Alternative for Germany, a party that has campaigned against pandemic restrictions.
+Getting those majorities may be particularly tricky in states where case numbers are highest.
+A recent study found infection rates are higher in areas where the far-right Alternative for Germany, or AfD, is strongest.
+The party has campaigned against pandemic restrictions and polls show its supporters take a sharply negative view of vaccine mandates, compared to the rest of the voting population.

-Last week Saxony, an eastern state with the highest infection rates and where the Alternative for Germany is particularly strong, announced that crematoria would be allowed to operate on Sundays to cope with the higher-than-usual number of deaths.
+While AfD is not expected to win any of Germany's four regional elections next year, experts say political campaigns can distract from tough topics like tackling the pandemic.

+"Often the focus is on things that will drive voting, rather than unpopular decisions," said Catherine Smallwood, a coronavirus expert at the World Health Organization's office for Europe.

+"That can contribute to the virus spreading if measures and decision-making are not taken in a timely and … concrete manner they as they have to be," Smallwood said in a recent interview.
+Germany's disease control agency on reported a record 66,884 newly confirmed cases Wednesday, and 335 deaths.
+The total death toll from COVID-19 stood at 99,768 since the start of the pandemic, the Robert Koch Institute said.
+German weekly Die Zeit, which conducts its count based on local health authority figures, said the 100,000 thresholds had already been passed.

-Meanwhile, German authorities have activated an emergency system to coordinate the distribution of seriously ill patients across the country.
+Meanwhile, health authorities in five eastern states and Bavaria have activated an emergency system to coordinate the distribution of 80 seriously ill patients to other parts of the country.
 Earlier this month, two patients were taken from southern Germany to Italy for treatment, a significant change from last year, when Italian patients were being sent to German hospitals.

 Germany boasted almost four times as many intensive care beds per capita as Italy had then, a factor that experts say was key to the low German death toll at the time.